mohammadrafeakhan24/Project-Math/README.md

 # Project Math

-This Project is a command line program.
-This program will allow users to calculate AP(Arithmetic Progression) and GP(Geometric progression) very easily.
+This Project is a command line interface.
+I provide you some tools to perform mathematical operation on topics such as:

-Hope this tool will help you in your studies.
+1.Arithmetic progression

+2.Geometric progression

+and so on